zentarilabs/pods-and-clues/docs/cases/case-000.md

 Before the silence settled too heavily, the lobby doors opened again.

-Dev stepped in, hoodie layered over a collared shirt, slacks slightly wrinkled, and a bag packed like he was staying the night.
+Dev stepped in, hoodie layered over a t-shirt, slacks slightly wrinkled, and a bag packed like he was staying the night.
 His eyes lit up at the sight of the others.

 "Yo!
 Project Nova?
 Right?"
 Dev said, offering a fist bump to Renzo.
 Renzo returned it, a bit stiffly.